GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

 is coded as a Descriptor (which happens in |gemini_instruments|), the user only needs to call the ``filter_name()`` descriptor to retrieve the information.

-.. todo:: I don't know what this is trying to explain.
-This may be more
-    confusing in the long run, since it's conflating method-like descriptors and attribute-like tags.

-    The Descriptors are closely associated with the Astrodata Tags.
-In fact, they are implemented in the same |AstroData| class as the tags.
-Once the specific |AstroData| class is selected (upon opening the file), all the tags and descriptors for that class are defined.
-For example, all the descriptor functions of GMOS data, ie. the functions that map a descriptor concept to the actual header content, are defined in the ``AstroDataGmos`` class.

 This is all completely transparent to the user.
 One simply opens the data file and all the descriptors are ready to be used.